 Imagine that they decide to redesign their problem resolution process, to share fixes and solutions with each other, to remove red tape and to standardise on the best diagnostic technique.
 And that almost immediately they see they are resolving problems faster and catching up on the unresolved backlog.
 They’re not working any harder, in fact it feels easier.
 Their resolution accuracy is better.
 Their customers stop complaining.

-That’s a fundamental performance improvement.
-A change made once, which from that point forward elevates performance without any further effort.
+This is a fundamental performance improvement: a change made once, which, from that point forward, elevates performance without any further effort. [tweet this]

 Connect with Stacey